Emergency Management Resources

 It is a legislative requirement unique to Western Australia’s Bush Fires Act 1954 that Local Governments manage volunteer Bush Fire Brigades.
-One hundred and eleven Western Australian Local Governments, of varying size and capacity, manage 563 Bush Fire Brigades, totalling more than 20,000 volunteers.
+111 Western Australian Local Governments of varying size and capacity, manage 563 Bush Fire Brigades, totaling more than 20,000 volunteers.

 Find A Volunteer Service | DFES

-The Work Health and Safety Act 2020 (WHS Act) was given Royal Assent in November 2020.
-The WHS Act was initially scheduled to commence on 1 January 2022, commencement of the legislation was delayed until March 2022 following advocacy from WALGA and other stakeholders to allow a longer transition period.
-Although many of the requirements under the WHS Act exist in the current Occupational Safety and Health Act 1984, there are a number of aspects of the WHS Act, particularly as they relate to Local Government’s responsibilities for volunteer Bush Fire Brigades, that require further consideration by the sector and volunteers.
-Please see WALGA's InfoPage to Local Government CEO's here for more information.
+The Work Health and Safety Act 2020 (WHS Act) was given Royal Assent in November 2020 and commenced in March 2022.
+A number of aspects of the WHS Act, particularly those that relate to Local Government’s responsibilities for volunteer Bush Fire Brigades, require further consideration by the sector and volunteers.

 Guidelines for Operating Private Equipment at Fires